 - Groups—You can share the layer with members of groups to which you belong.

-- Enable Editing—This operation enables members of your organization who have edit privileges to add, update, or delete features in your hosted feature layer.
+- Enable Editing—This operation enables members of your organization who have edit privileges to add, update, or delete features in your layer.

-- Enable Sync—This operation allows others to take the hosted feature layer offline.
+- Enable Sync—This operation allows others to take the layer offline.

-- Export Data—This operation allows others to export the hosted feature layer data to a CSV, shapefile, or file geodatabase.
+- Export Data—This operation allows others to export the hosted feature layer data to a CSV file, shapefile, file geodatabase, or GeoJSON.
+This only applies if you publish a feature layer and choose to copy data.

-- Scene layers use a cache, which ArcGIS can build when you publish the scene, or you can manually build the cache after the scene is published.
+- Scene layers use a cache, which ArcGIS can build when you publish the scene layer, or you can manually build the cache after the scene layer is published.
 On the Configuration tab, specify which caching method you want to use.

-- Click the Content tab to confirm your feature layer will include the data layers you intended.
+- Click the Content tab to confirm your hosted web layer will include the data layers you intended.

 - Click Analyze to check for any errors or issues.